 An applicant organization must:

 - Be a 501(c) (3) nonprofit organization; a unit of state, local, or tribal government; or a tax-exempt public library located within the United States or its territories.
-Eligible applicants include organizations such as literary centers, libraries, museums, colleges and universities, community service organizations, environmental organizations, fairs and festivals, faith-based organizations, historical societies, housing authorities, humanities councils, libraries, literary centers, museums, school districts, theater companies, trade associations, and tribal governments.
+Eligible applicants include organizations such as arts centers, arts councils, arts organizations, colleges and universities, community service organizations, environmental organizations, fairs and festivals, faith-based organizations, historical societies, housing authorities, humanities councils, libraries, literary centers, museums, school districts, theater companies, trade associations, and tribal governments.
 Check your IRS status.

 - Partner with a library (if the applicant organization itself is not a library).
 University and college applicants must partner with a library that is not directly affiliated with their educational institution.

-- Register with the System for Award Management (sam.gov), maintain an active SAM registration until the application process is complete, and if selected, throughout the programming dates of the award.
+- Have and maintain an “active” SAM registration (System for Award Management; sam.gov) until the application process is complete, and if selected, throughout the programming dates of the award.
 This may include renewing your registration annually or more frequently if there are changes in the information.
 SAM registration is free.
 Contact your local Procurement Technical Assistance Center for free specialized help with the SAM.gov registration process.